Random Anchorage Memories

 What Are Your Short Anchorage Memories?

-You know, those small memories about your days in Anchorage, Alaska.
+Remember those little memories of your days in Anchorage, Alaska.

 Maybe you went bowling, to see a performance at the Sidney Lawrence Auditorium, enjoyed a favorite restaurant or have fun memories of your neighborhood.